Message from SUNY Downstate Program Leadership

 There are many highlights which make our pathology residency program unique, resulting in an excellent training experience and producing superb graduates who go onto some of the most competitive fellowships (see our Fellowship Placements listing!).

-Our residents rotate through five hospitals, University Hospital of Brooklyn, Kings County Hospital Center, Memorial Sloan Kettering Cancer Center, Maimonides Medical Center, and the Brooklyn and Manhattan VA hospitals.
+Our residents rotate through six hospitals, University Hospital of Brooklyn, Kings County Hospital Center, Memorial Sloan Kettering Cancer Center, Maimonides Medical Center, Columbia University Medical Center, and the Brooklyn and Manhattan VA hospitals.
 At these sites, residents learn from a variety of clinical material from a diverse mix of patient populations, some of which are at high risk for developing a number of uncommon pathologies.
 The total surgical pathology volume of the five hospitals is approximately 50,000, a number which allows the residents to study in depth and learn from each case without becoming overwhelmed by the volume.

 SUNY Downstate’s program is resident-focused, meaning that residency education is a true priority for our faculty.
 Our faculty get to know each resident well and nurture their development.
 We have faculty in most subspecialty areas of pathology including Blood Banking/Transfusion Medicine, Cytopathology, Dermatopathology, Forensic Pathology, Hematopathology, Medical Microbiology, Molecular Genetic Pathology, Neuropathology, and Perinatal Pathology.
 Residents learn Chemical Pathology from Dr. Matthew Pincus, an editor of the preeminent Clinical Pathology textbook, “Henry’s Clinical Diagnosis and Management by Laboratory Methods”.
 Our residents also learn from experts during rotations at Ackerman Academy of Dermatopathology, the Brooklyn Office of the Chief Medical Examiner, and Columbia University Medical Center (for Cytogenetics).